ProgrammerL900/ENGR-1100/README.md

 # ENGR-1100
 Intro to Engineering group project using Greenfoot environment.
-Our project was a soccer game that you had to get a certain number of points to win without being blocked by the goalie which was a polar
+Our project was a soccer game that you had to get a certain number of points to win without being blocked by the goalie or hitting the iceburgs that were around.
+You moved around your character by using the mouse.

 Working in a team of four or five students, you are required to propose, design, implement, and deliver a software application developed with Greenfoot in one of the following three categories.